YESAT

 Change Detection Research

-Fascinating GRACE project in action🔥🔥 These satellites fly in formation, precisely measuring distance changes between them caused by Earth's gravitational variations.
-This research focuses on overcoming GRACE's biggest limitation - coarse spatial resolution (about 330km).
-While perfect for large-scale hydrological research like monitoring climate change impacts on water resources, this resolution is too broad for local studies☹️☹️.
-Therefore, We're developing statistical downscaling techniques that combine GRACE data with various numerical models to enhance spatial resolution.
+The GRACE satellites fly in formation, precisely measuring distance changes between them caused by Earth's gravitational variations.
+Our research overcomes GRACE's biggest limitation — coarse spatial resolution (~330 km) — by developing statistical downscaling techniques that combine GRACE data with various numerical models.

 GRACE water resources

-🤖🤖 Remote Sensing x AI research from our lab ! 🤖🤖
+🤖 Remote Sensing × AI research from our lab! 🤖

 AI aquaculture facility coastal environment management